Beginning June 12, 2018 our new offices are at the Midtown Medical Offices at 1217 S. East

 We continue to offer skilled and compassionate medical care at our new location.

 Osteopathic medicine is an American medical practice licensed in all 50 states and 65 other countries.
-It was first developed by Andrew Taylor Still, MD.
+It was first developed in the late 19th Century by Andrew Taylor Still, MD.
 Osteopathic medicine is a patient-focused approach to medical care that looks at every aspect of the patient, including physical, personal, and spiritual well-being.
 An osteopathic physician (DO) understands that the body is more than just a sum of its parts.
 The focus of an osteopathic medical practice is to assist the patient’s innate capacity to heal.
 Traditionally that has included addressing the interrelationship of the body’s nerves, muscles, bones and organs.
 Osteopathic physicians are licensed to prescribe medicine and practice in all medical and surgical specialties and subspecialties.

 Dr. Van Buskirk is an internationally recognized osteopathic physician who has been in private practice in Sarasota, Florida for over 28 years.
 He is Board Certified in and has practiced Family Medicine and Osteopathic Neuromusculoskeletal Medicine.
 Before attending the West Virginia School of Osteopathic Medicine he was an Associate Professor in Physiology and Neuroscience, having earned his PhD from Duke University.
 Dr. Van Buskirk is a Fellow of the American Academy of Osteopathy and has served for 21 years on the Board of Governors of the American Academy of Osteopathy.
 He is responsible for the rediscovery of and redevelopment of one of Dr. Still’s primary manipulative methods, the Still Technique.
 He is the published author of books, medical and scientific articles and has given lectures and courses in North America, Europe, Australia and Japan.